-There has been a temporary increase in the number of suppliers throughout 2022 (reverting back to 3 for 2023).
-Switches in volumes between suppliers has had an impact on the reporting of some metrics, rather than there being a change at farm level.
+2023 saw a rationalisation of chicken supply, meaning that numbers of suppliers and volume splits differed to previous years, this has had an impact on the reporting of some metrics, rather than there being a change at farm level.

 The exceptions being a true increase in the overall provision of enrichment across the supply chain, albeit that the provision of pecking objects needs to be increased.